omathay/omathay/README.md

 ### About me

 I'm a third year student at Northeastern University.
 I transferred as a sophomore from the Rochester Institute of Technology because Northeastern aligned better with my goal of incorporating both tech and music into my career.
 Currently, I'm taking Object-Oriented Design (CS 3500) and Digital Audio Signal Processing (MUST 3601) to better prepare me for co-op.
 I'm also designing a mobile metronome app to help my sister practice music more without having to pay for accesss.

+When I'm not in class or programming, I like to make short films and compose original music to accompany them.
 <!--
 **omathay/omathay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.